hulsbo/personal-blog/index.markdown

 Goal is to train as much as possible without compromising my health long term, i.e. getting injured.

-Being this ambitious, I thought a good thing to do is to make myself accountable towards people who take an interest, by sharing my running plan and its execution via a blog.
+Being this ambitious, I thought a good thing to do is to make myself accountable towards people who take an interest, by sharing my running plan and its execution via this blog.

-Please press the "Read more" link whenever it's available.
-Then I have written some more than just a small conclusion of the training made that day.
+I recommend heading over to the [Running Plan](/running-plan.markdown).
+Apart from the plan itself you can there also find all blog posts written so far.
+I aim to write about learnings and reflections about running in general as I'm progressing with the training and studying the theory.

 Thanks for checking in.